stellar/slingshot/zkvm/docs/zkvm-spec.md

 ### Taproot

 Taproot provides efficient and privacy-preserving storage of smart contracts.
 It is based on [a proposal by Gregory Maxwell](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2018-January/015614.html).
 Multi-party blockchain contracts typically have a top-level "success clause" (all parties agree and sign) or "alternative clauses" to let a party exit the contract based on pre-determined constraints.
-Our design of Taproot has three significant features.
+This has three significant features.

-1. The alternative clauses `{C_i}`, each of which is a [program](#program), are stored as [blinded programs](#blinded-program) and compressed in a [Merkle tree](#merkle-binary-tree) with root `M`.
+1. The alternative clauses `{C_i}`, each of which is a [program](#program), and their corresponding blinding factors are stored as [blinded programs](#blinded-program) and compressed in a [Merkle tree](#merkle-binary-tree) with root `M`.
 2. A signing key `X` and the Merkle root `M` (from 1) are committed to a single signing key `P` using a hash function `h1`, such that `P = X + h1(X, M)`.
 This makes signing for `P` possible if parties want to sign for `X` and avoids revealing the alternative clauses.
 3. Calling a program will check a [call proof](#call-proof) to verify the program's inclusion in the Taproot tree before executing the program.